Kirikllz909/ToDoList/README.md

 * Cancel changes button
 * Changing the completion state
 * Cancel changes when dates and text are incorrect
+* Adding elements without any date will create element with today start and deadline dates
 ### Start project

 To run app you should go to the folder install packages and run command `npm start`